nikhilpsathyanathan/roadSense/README.md

  - Admin panel
  - User android app
+ - combine 2 apps and
+ - used json response as file in app, instead of getting live data from server(for testing purposes)
  ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.